Can Arcadia help you save money on your electric bill? Is the company legit? And can you get clean energy cheaper than

 Like any other service, there are good things and not-so-good things about Arcadia.

-- Can help you find a lower energy rate if you’re located within a state that offers price alerts.
-Many people still don’t understand that they can shop for a better energy rate, much the same way they would with insurance.
+- Can help you find a lower energy rate if you’re located within a state that offers Smart Rate.
+Many people still don’t understand that they can shop for a better energy rate, much the same way they would shop for insurance.
 This is a great feature for people who want to check out their money-saving options while supporting clean energy.

-- The free plan allows for 50 percent of your energy sources to be renewable.
+- The free plan allows you to offset 50% of your energy usage with renewables.
 That gives you the chance to make a respectable difference without paying more per kWh.

 - It’s free to cancel: You won’t be locked in to a long-term contract or have to pay a fee if you change your mind about the membership.

 - Plans will change based on where you live.
 Not everyone will qualify for the plan they want.

 - The premium plan may have you paying slightly more.
 Your base rate per kWh will go up a little.
 That’s only a con if you are thinking in terms of dollars and cents — not if you’re thinking about the overall good that you’re doing for the planet.

 - The company’s goal is to up-sell you to the premium plan.
 You don’t have to sign up for that one, of course.
 But keep in mind that’s what they’re after.

-So, the big question is, should you switch?
+So, the big question is, should you join?